Forum Rules, Guidelines, and Tips

 4. Advertising: Use of the forums for commercial advertising is prohibited, as is using the forums for any other form of personal or business profit or gain, or to promote a particular commercial business or service.
 If you want to announce a promote a fundraiser related to bone marrow failure diseases, check with an administrator first.

 5. Proselytizing: Marrowforums is not the place to try to persuade others of your particular political or religious beliefs.
-Each of us is entitled to make those very-personal decisions for ourselves, and to have those choices respected.
+Each of us is entitled to make those personal decisions for ourselves, and to have those choices respected.
 The same applies to controversial topics such as stem cell research and euthanasia.

 7. Re-registration: If your membership is canceled, you may not re-register under another name.